After yet another sleepless night, 4 am feed, or bleary-eyed diaper change, chances are you’ll need a coffee.

 So as long as you have a healthy, balanced diet, drinking energy drinks while breastfeeding shouldn’t have any negative effects.

-The sugar content might be fairly high, however, although one can of Red Bull is similar in sugar content to the same amount of fruit juice ‒ the difference is the type of sugar.
+One can of Red Bull is similar in sugar content to the same amount of fruit juice but the key difference is the type of sugar.

 Typically, the amount of caffeine in most sodas and colas isn’t high enough to warrant any concern about whether it’s safe to drink soda while breastfeeding.